dmudigdo/qif-categorizer/README.md

 # qif-categorizer
 This Python script categorizes QIF (Quicken Interchange Format) bank transactions according to keywords in the description field.
+Tested working on Python 3.5.

 ## Motivation
 When importing a bank-generated QIF file of transactions into [ClearCheckBook.com](http://clearcheckbook.com), categorization normally must be done manually after import.
 Automating this should be straightforward, e.g. if the description field contains "Coles" or "Woolworths", the category field "Groceries" should be added.